Dictionary » Negative Words » Selfish – Meaning, Definition, Synonyms and Antonyms

 Selfish – Meaning, Definition, Synonyms and Antonyms

-The word ‘Selfish’ (Adjective) describes someone who is primarily concerned with their own personal gain, comfort, or interest, often at the expense of others.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Selfish’ correctly in sentences.
+The word ‘Selfish’ (adjective) describes someone who is primarily concerned with their own gain, comfort, or advantage, often disregarding the impact on other people.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples to use ‘Selfish’ accurately in everyday and professional writing.

 Selfish Explained in Depth

-A complete and detailed guide to the word Selfish including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete, practical guide to the word Selfish, including meaning, definition, examples, etymology, synonyms, and antonyms, plus quick answers to common questions learners ask.

 Meanings of Selfish